preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/media-picker/index.rst

 .. image:: scaling-settings-new.png

 + **Title**: Add a title for the scaling here.
-You can add titles in any tenant language (click the flag to change language).
+You can add titles in any tenant language.
 + **Max Dimension**: Set the maxumim size in pixels here.
 + **Format Settings**: You can choose to keep the original file format or convert to Jpeg.
 + **Quality**: Use the slider to set the quality level for the scaling.